demml/opsml/docs/docs/index.md

 # Supported Libraries

-`Opsml` is designed to work with a variety of ML and data libraries.
+`OpsML` is designed to work with a variety of ML and data libraries.
 The following libraries are currently supported out of the box.
 OpsML also supports custom data and model interfaces, so if you're library isn't supported, you can create your own interface as well as request that we add it to the library 😃

 ## Data Libraries